CAVITEX–C-5 Link: History

 Construction started on May 8, 2016.
 The expressway is being built in two phases.
 The first phase fills the gap between the C-5 main route and the C-5 Extension near Merville, Parañaque by constructing a 2.2 km flyover over the South Luzon Expressway and Skyway.
 The second phase involves the construction of the Merville–R-1 segments.

 Phase 1, or Section 3A-1 (C-5 to Merville), was opened to traffic on July 23, 2019.
 The 1.6 km Segment 3A-2 (Merville to E. Rodriguez) opened on August 14, 2022, with the Merville Exit opening later on October 25.

+Segment 3B, opened in 2026, bridges the gap between the Merville and Parañaque (Sucat) interchanges.

 On June 23, 2024, the expressway's 1.9 km Segment 2, which runs from CAVITEX to Parañaque (Sucat) interchanges, was opened to traffic.
 The latter interchange is, however, independent from the existing 3.8 km section from C-5 to Barangay Santo Niño in Parañaque.
 Toll collection on Segment 2 began on September 23, 2024.
-The 2 km Segment 3B will complete the missing link, connecting the sections between the Parañaque and Merville exits.
-It broke ground two days earlier, with completion slated for Q4 2025.
+The 2 km Segment 3B broke ground two days earlier, and was opened on March 30, 2026, completing the missing link.